Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 {{< TransferCFT/axwayvariablesComponentShortName  >}} feature whereby files can be routed via one or more intermediary
 {{< TransferCFT/axwayvariablesComponentShortName  >}} sites, called store and forward sites.
-This feature is only available from a requester/sender (write-mode transfer).
+This feature is only available from a requester/sender (write- mode transfer).
 See [Store and forward mechanism](#Store_and_forward_mechanism_).

 <span id="Store_and_forward_site_"></span>